SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 - if phrase is 'go', you should print out 'green'
 - if phrase is anything else, you should print out 'purple'

+- ***Section 16: Coding Exercise 23***

+The Challenge:

+- Take the nested conditional that uses a variable called num and change the value of num to another number, so that "YOU GOT ME!" is printed out.
+Don't change anything other than the value of num.

 ### ***The Projects***

 The projects can be viewed on the [course projects page](https://slimbloodworth.github.io/Udemy-Web-Dev-Bootcamp-2023/course-projects.html).